Announcing an update to IAM role trust policy behavior

 If you have used the implicit trust behavior since June 30, 2022

-If you have a role that has used the implicit trust behavior since June 30, 2022, then you will continue to be able to do so with that role until June 30, 2023.
+If you have a role that has used the implicit trust behavior since June 30, 2022, then you will continue to be able to do so with that role.
 AWS will provide you with notice referencing those roles beginning today through your AWS Health Dashboard and will also send an email with the relevant information to the account owner and security contact.
 We are allowing time for you to make any necessary changes to your existing processes, code, or configurations to prepare for removal of the implicit trust behavior.
 If you can’t change your processes or code, you can continue to use the behavior by making a configuration change—namely, by updating the relevant role trust policies to reference the role itself.
 On the other hand, you can opt out of the old behavior at any time by creating a new role with a different Amazon Resource Name (ARN) with the desired identity-based and trust-policy-based permissions and substituting it for any older role that was identified as using the implicit trust behavior.
 (The new role will not be allow-listed, because the allow list is based on role ARNs.)
 You can also modify an existing allow-listed role’s trust policy to explicitly deny access to itself.
 See the “What should I do next?” section for more information.

 Notifications and retirement